janfuhrer/it-security-docs/docs/themes/X.509 Certificates.md

   parameters ANY DEFINED BY algorithm OPTIONAL}
 ```

-Any needed parameters (like the elliptic curve to be used in ECDSA)
+Specifies the algorithm and any needed parameters (like the elliptic curve to be used in ECDSA).
 This is specified twice in “Standard Information” and in “Signature”.
 Both MUST be identical.

 ### Issuer